The 3D kinetic Couette flow via the Boltzmann equation in the diffusive limit: Introduction

 and the positive constants $\eta$ and $\ka$ denote the diffusive coefficient and heat conductivity coefficient, respectively.

 \begin{remark} Let $U_s=(\alpha z,0,0)+\Fu_s$, then $U_s$ satisfies the boundary-value problem on the incompressible Navier-Stokes system in the finite channel domain $\T^2\times (-1,1)$:

 which is consistent with that derived from the diffusive limit of the original steady problem corresponding to \eqref{rbe} and \eqref{obd-1}.
-If $\Phi\equiv 0$ is further assumed, the only solution to \eqref{ins-soo} is given by the planar Couette flow $(\alpha z,0,0)$, which is exactly the reason that we have introduced the bulk velocity in \eqref{def.msv} for the reformulation of the problem in the moving frame. \end{remark}
+If $\Phi\equiv 0$ is further assumed, the only solution to \eqref{ins-soo} is given by the planar Couette flow $(\alpha z,0,0)$.
+This is exactly why we have introduced the bulk velocity in \eqref{def.msv}; to facilitate the reformulation of the problem in the moving frame. \end{remark}

 Furthermore, in view of \eqref{f1-def}, $\eqref{ins-s}_1$, $\eqref{ins-s}_4$, \eqref{st-exp} and \eqref{st-obd}, the boundary condition for \eqref{f-rbe} can be written as

 where

 Note that